ca

 'Extra log-on text' box as 'filter m/400' (without the quotes).

-The MARCAN APRS servers still provide a full (local) RF feed on 10152, as well
+The MARCAN APRS servers still provide a full (local) RF feed on 10152

 Added 2 new APRS Servers VE1PS Halifax, NS & VE1MPF Moncton, NB